Utah Territory: Women's suffrage

 In 1869, the territory's legislature, the Territorial Assembly, approved and ratified women's suffrage.
 On 12 February, 1870, Utah Territory extended the right to vote to free white women who were US citizens, aged 21 or older.
 Utah held municipal elections and a territorial election before Wyoming did.
 Hence, women in Utah cast ballots before women in Wyoming.
-Schoolteacher Seraph Young Ford was the first woman to vote under a women’s equal suffrage law in the USA, casting her ballot in the Salt Lake City municipal election on 14 February 1870.
+Schoolteacher Seraph Young Ford was the first woman to vote under a women's equal suffrage law in the US, casting her ballot in the Salt Lake City municipal election on 14 February 1870.

 Admission to the Union

 46 years after the organization of the territory, it was admitted to the Union as the 45th State of Utah in 1896.
 Utah had remained a territory for much longer than the neighboring territories of Nevada and Colorado: Nevada had been admitted to the Union in 1864 in the midst of the ongoing American Civil War, only three years after its territorial formation, and Colorado had been admitted in 1876 during the American Centennial celebration year, fifteen years after first becoming a territory.